ietf/id-guidelines/README.md

 ## Background

-Internet-Drafts are managed through the IETF Datatracker [DATATRACKER].

 All versions of Internet-Drafts are kept in the Internet-Draft Archive [ARCHIVE].
 Active versions of Internet-Drafts are also placed in the Internet-Draft Repository [REPOSITORY].